-Before you go ahead and apply for dissolution, it’s important that you know if your company is solvent or insolvent.
-A solvent company can pay all its liabilities when they fall due as well as not having any threats or legal action from creditors.
-A company that is insolvent may have cash flow difficulties, more liabilities than assets or be facing creditor pressure.
+Before you go ahead and apply for a dissolution, you must know if your company is solvent or insolvent.
+A solvent company can pay all its liabilities when they fall due, as well as being free from legal action or threats from creditors.
+An insolvent company may have cash flow difficulties, more liabilities than assets or be facing creditor pressure.

 The three solvency tests